-XREF(FULL)

-The assembler listing contains a cross-reference table of all symbols used in the assembly.
+If XREF(FULL) is specified, the assembler listing contains a crossreference table of all symbols used in the assembly.
 This includes symbols that are defined but never referenced.
 The assembler listing also contains a cross-reference table of literals used in the assembly.

-XREF(SHORT)

-The assembler listing contains a cross-reference table of all symbols that are referred to in the assembly.
+If XREF(SHORT) is specified, the assembler listing contains a crossreference table of all symbols that are referred to in the assembly.
 Any symbols defined but not referred to are not included in the table.
 The assembler listing also contains a cross-reference table of literals used in the assembly.

-NOXREF

-No cross-reference tables are printed.
+If NOXREF is specified, no cross-reference tables are printed.